oracle-livelabs/developer/python-and-database-scripting/Lab9-LOBs/lobs.md

     print("CLOB data:", clobdata)
     ````

-    The OutputTypeHandler causes cx\_Oracle to fetch the CLOB as a string.
+    The OutputTypeHandler causes python-oracledb to fetch the CLOB as a string.
 Standard Python string functions such as len() can be used on the result.

     The output is the same as for clob.py.
-To check, run the file:
+To check, run the file clob_string.py in Cloud Shell:

     ````
     <copy>